grafana/pyroscope/docs/sources/operators-guide/tools/query-tee.md

 ---
-title: "Grafana Mimir query-tee"
+title: "Grafana Fire query-tee"
 menuTitle: "Query-tee"
-description: "Use query-tee to compare query results and performance between two Grafana Mimir clusters."
+description: "Use query-tee to compare query results and performance between two Grafana Fire clusters."
 weight: 30
 ---

-# Grafana Mimir query-tee
+# Grafana Fire query-tee

-The query-tee is a standalone tool that you can use for testing purposes when comparing the query results and performances of two Grafana Mimir clusters.
+The query-tee is a standalone tool that you can use for testing purposes when comparing the query results and performances of two Grafana Fire clusters.
-The two Mimir clusters compared by the query-tee must ingest the same series and samples.
+The two Fire clusters compared by the query-tee must ingest the same series and samples.

 The query-tee exposes Prometheus-compatible read API endpoints and acts as a proxy.
-When the query-tee receives a request, it performs the same request against the two backend Grafana Mimir clusters and tracks the response time of each backend, and compares the query results.
+When the query-tee receives a request, it performs the same request against the two backend Grafana Fire clusters and tracks the response time of each backend, and compares the query results.

 ## Download the query-tee